zaifeng/C/README.md

-###C Programming Language Study
+### C Programming Language Study

 ===========

 A C programming newbie

-C is very important
+C is a very important language